 After the court has issued an order that has not been appealed, the order will remain in effect.
 If there has been a significant change in circumstances, one of the parties may apply to vary the custody, access or support provisions of an order.

 In some circumstances, one party may be able to apply to set aside or vary the terms of the property division in an agreement.
 This is a difficult test, so you should contact the lawyers at Quay Law Centre to discuss your particular circumstances.
-We are the largest group of family lawyers in British Columbia, and we offer experienced representation in all matrimonial and related legal matters.
+We offer experienced representation in all matrimonial and related legal matters.

 Maintenance Order Variations